The Girl Spy: An Incident of the Civil War

 The Girl Spy: An Incident of the Civil War is a 1909 American silent film produced by Kalem Company and directed by Sidney Olcott with Gene Gauntier in the leading role.
-A story of the Civil War.
+A story of the U.S. Civil War, it is the first in The Girl Spy series.

+Plot

+An intercepted military dispatch is delivered by Nan to a Confederate General.